systemlibrary/systemlibrary-common-net/README.md

 - &gt;= .NET 8

 ## Latest Release Notes
-- 8.3.0.2
+- 8.3.0.3
-- Byte array extension Compress and Decompress added (new)
-- JsonCompress attribute added to compress long stringsm, if one needs them intermediate at the frontend side to pass further like a receipt (new)
+- KeyRingFile only needs "encrypt" and "key" as the content to work as a key ring file (fix)

 #### Major Breaking Versions
 - 7.12.0.1